-In program year 2013, the City will administer three projects.
+In program year 2013, the City will administer four projects.
 One has a geographic target area.
 Approximately 57% of the City's total allocation will be dedicated to target LMI areas.
 Two projects will serve a specific type of client, including at-risk youth and adults and the homeless.
+One project will perform rehabilitation activities on qualifying houses.